Def Leppard

-Their next studio album, Adrenalize (their first following the death of guitarist Steve Clark), reached No. 1 on the UK, US, NZ, Canadian and Australian charts in 1992, while going Top 10 in Sweden and Germany.
-It contained several hits, including the US Rock Tracks chart-topper, "Let's Get Rocked", which became their biggest hit in several countries, including No. 2 in the UK, No. 3 in Canada and Switzerland, and the Top 20 in Sweden and Germany.
-The third single, "Have You Ever Needed Someone So Bad", was a Top 15 song in the US, UK and Canada.
+Following the death of guitarist Steve Clark in 1991, the band recorded their next studio album, Adrenalize (1992), as a four-piece before adding Campbell for the subsequent tour.
+The album reached No. 1 on the UK, US and Australian charts.
+It contained several hits, including the Billboard chart-topper "Let's Get Rocked".
+The album's third single, "Have You Ever Needed Someone So Bad", was a Top 10 song in the US, UK and Canada.
 Adrenalize went on to sell over eight million copies worldwide.
-Their 1993 album, Retro Active, contained the acoustic Top 5 North American hit "Two Steps Behind".
-Their greatest hits album Vault, released in 1995, featured the UK No. 2 hit "When Love & Hate Collide" and reached the Top 10 in several countries, going 5× platinum in the US.
-Beginning with Slang, Def Leppard released five albums between 1996 and 2008, with most usually reaching the Top 15 in several countries, including the UK, US and Canada.
-Their self-titled album was released in 2015 and reached the Top 10 in several countries.
-The band's newest studio album, Diamond Star Halos was released in May 2022 and reached the Top 10 in the US, the UK and Australia.
+The band's 1993 album, Retro Active, contained the acoustic Top 5 hit "Two Steps Behind".
+Their greatest-hits album, Vault (1995), featured the UK No. 2 hit "When Love & Hate Collide" and reached the Top 10 in several countries.

-As one of the world's best-selling music artists, Def Leppard have sold more than 100 million records worldwide, and have two albums with RIAA diamond certification: Pyromania and Hysteria, making them one of only five rock bands with two original studio albums selling more than 10 million copies in the US.
-The band were ranked No. 31 in VH1's "100 Greatest Artists of Hard Rock" and ranked No. 70 in "100 Greatest Artists of All Time".
-Def Leppard were inducted into the Rock and Roll Hall of Fame in 2019.
+As one of the world's best-selling music artists, Def Leppard have sold more than 100 million records worldwide.
+They have received RIAA diamond certification for two albums, Pyromania and Hysteria, making them one of only five rock bands with two original studio albums that have sold more than 10 million copies in the US.
+Def Leppard were ranked No. 31 in VH1's "100 Greatest Artists of Hard Rock" and No. 70 in "100 Greatest Artists of All Time".
+They were inducted into the Rock and Roll Hall of Fame in 2019.